hlud6646/blog/content/posts/one_liners.md

 #### Docker
+*The more I learn about docker the less useful these appear*.

 ##### Find a particular Instance Id:
 `docker ps | cut -d ' ' -f 1 | grep <instance name>`